ugroempi/CAs/README.md

 <li>

-product construction for strength 2 PCAs in <code>productPCA</code>, proposed by Colbourn et al. (2006), improved later; this is behind various current best CAs of the Colbourn tables.
+product construction for strength 2 PCAs in <code>productPCA</code>, proposed by Colbourn et al. (2006), improved by Colbourn and Torres-Jimenez (2013); automated in function <code>dpCA</code> based on some ingredients; the construction is behind various current best CAs of the Colbourn tables, which are not yet achieved by the package.
 </li>

 <li>

-composition of arrays, i.e., cross product of levels for arbitrary strength (e.g., Theorem 2.8 of Zhang et al. 2014), <code>crossCAs</code>
+composition of arrays, i.e., cross product of levels for arbitrary strength (e.g., Theorem 2.8 of Zhang et al. 2014),
+<code>crossCAs</code>; automated in function <code>pcaCA</code> based on
+some ingredients
 </li>

 <li>

-the CA EXtender for strength 2 3-level CAs (Torres-Jimenez, Acevedo-Juarez and Avila-George 2021), which yields the current best arrays for all scenarii (but, contrary to the 2-level case, these are not theoretically optimal and might improve in the future) in function
+the CA EXtender for strength 2 3-level CAs (Torres-Jimenez, Acevedo-Juarez and Avila-George 2021), which yields the current best arrays for all scenarii (but, contrary to the 2-level case, these arase not theoretically optimal and might improve in the future) in function
 <code>CAEX</code>.
 </li>